UltraVisorC/UV-C-light-based-sanitation-face-shield/README.md

 ## Future Work
 For future teams that plan on continuing this project, we hope that our prototype's current limitations can be addressed.
 First, to address the issue of muffled speech, a microphone speaker system could possibly be implemented in the device.
 Second, for issues regarding adjustability, different visor sizes could be made for individuals who have larger or smaller head sizes.
 Lastly, to address the issue of comfortability and dropping battery voltage, a smaller, rechargeable battery could be used to reduce weight on top of the user's head.

+The modified CAD files we created are added to this post, as well as photos of our prototypes.

 ## References
 https://www.uvisor.org/

 https://doi.org/10.1086/503643

 https://www.mdpi.com/1996-1944/13/15/3363/htm

 https://doi.org/10.37624/ijert/13.7.2020.1562-1566

 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7882915/

 https://www.sciencedirect.com/science/article/pii/S1477893920302301

 https://doi.org/10.1063/5.0022968

 ## Acknowledgements
 Client: Dr. Robert Read

 Instructor: Dr. Emin Kececi

 Instructor: Dr. Deirdre Hunter

 Design Mentor: Charlie Gorton

 Faculty Mentor: Dr. Bilal Ghosn

 Writing Mentor: Rachel Lee